thayerz00r/robinhood-ai-trading-bot/README.md

   "average_buy_price": 226.93,
   "50_day_mavg_price": 226.88,
   "200_day_mavg_price": 202.76,
-  "robinhood_analyst_sell_opinion": "Regulators have a keen eye on Apple, and recent regulations have chipped away at parts of Apple\u2019s sticky ecosystem. ", "robinhood_analyst_buy_opinion": "Apple has a stellar balance sheet and sends great amounts of cash flow back to shareholders.", "robinhood_analyst_summary_distribution": "sell: 6%, buy: 67%, hold: 27%" },
+  "analyst_sell_opinion": "Regulators have a keen eye on Apple, and recent regulations have chipped away at parts of Apple\u2019s sticky ecosystem. ", "analyst_buy_opinion": "Apple has a stellar balance sheet and sends great amounts of cash flow back to shareholders.", "analyst_summary_distribution": "sell: 6%, buy: 67%, hold: 27%" },
  "NVDA": {
   "price": 147.13,